wumm-project/wumm-project.github.io/SIM.md

 to developed teaching content and premium access to graduates that are yet skilled in the methodologies.
 Conversely, use cases and internships would of course also be interesting.

+So the idea is that they
+* contribute in shaping the curricula
+* provide useful use cases
+* provide also practices and support in graduation in their company.

+Benefits are:
+* Premium access to graduates skilled in that area
+* Leading position in an ongoing process of shaping soft skills in HR important for the future of companies at large (Samsung understood this already 20 years ago)

+Time expenditures:
+* no idea yet, but scalable (a WP schedule has yet to be compiled)
+* Schaeffler's contribution: 3.5 PM

+Costs:
+* eligible costs from the project budget (see below) do not cover the whole business, so also here: no idea yet, but scalable.

 ## Background